Lande21/RolandeU.github.io/README.md

 Day 18 of 365. **Brave and thouthful!**
 - DAY: Saturday, Went to yoga, made breakfast, called mom and sis, attended a meeeting and went to c, Aldi came back and made dinner :)
-- I have some interviews coming up, talked with fam yansetse mama ...hope this week gets easier!! rimwe ry'umunani gotta lock in in nsbe, hopefully
+- I have some interviews coming up, talked with fam ...hope this week gets easier!! rimwe ry'umunani gotta lock in in nsbe, hopefully